matthewfritz/MatthewStandardCubaseMixingTemplate/README.md

 # Matthew Fritz's Standard Cubase Template

-This is the standard Cubase template that Matthew Fritz starts with when mixing projects.
+This is the standard Cubase Artist 12 template that Matthew Fritz starts with when mixing projects.